The information in this article applies to:

-This free online Knowledge Base has an extensive number of articles on how to use the software, including many that deal with roofs.
+This Knowledge Base has an extensive number of articles on how to use the software, including many that deal with roofs.

-Some in particular that are worth highlighting as you learn how to use the roof tools are linked in the Related Articles section listed at the bottom of this article, but there are many more that you may want to search through and review.
+Some in particular that are worth highlighting as you learn how to use the roof tools are linked in the Related Articles section below, but there are many more that you may want to search through and review.